daoleqh/ht-battle-game/README.md

 🕹️ How to Play
 ---------------
+- Protect the wall at the left — if it's destroyed, you lose
+- Don't touch the enemy
+PC
 - Move: Use W A S D or Arrow Keys
 - Shoot: Click/Hold Left Click
-- Protect the wall at the left — if it's destroyed, you lose
-- Don't touch the enemy
+Phone:
+- Move: Virtual joystick navigation
+- Shoot: Press Shoot button

 💡 Features
 -----------